jgmiv/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

 ####Part 2: Optimize Frames per Second in pizza.html

+##I was able to optimize the frames per second in HTML by reducing FSL that was caused by the function that slides
+pizzas on the backfround.
+I had to remove the read elements out of the for loop.
+Most, if not all, of the tips and tricks were used or referenced to get to a 98/100 on the speed page insights.

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.